Skip to main content

 2. Recreate it through the Unraid Docker GUI using the existing template

-3. The template was already updated with the correct /mnt/user/AudioBooks/ path
+3. The template was already updated with the correct flat AudioBooks/ path

 Fortunately, Docker containers are ephemeral.
-The data (config, database, metadata) was still on disk at /mnt/user/appdata/audiobookshelf/.
-I could recreate the container safely.
+The data (config, database, metadata) was still on disk under the appdata directory.
+I could recreate the container safely from the Unraid template.

 The Resolution